NAGANO ADVENTURES

 KNOWLEDGEABLE

-Other guides can keep you on course and give you general historical information about the Salt Road, but I can fill you in on the firsthand stories, local legends, and fascinating details that you won't get anywhere else; all learned through countless hours on the trail with area residents, local guides, and leading Salt Road experts.
+Other guides might be able to keep you on course and give you general historical information about the Salt Road, but I can fill you in on the firsthand stories, local legends, and fascinating details that you won't get anywhere else; all learned through countless hours on the trail with area residents, local guides, and leading Salt Road experts.

 LOCAL